jerostax/Node-React_Emaily_App/README.md

 - Next to "Config var" click the "Reveal Config vars"
 - Now you setup all the Env variables for our App in the KEY and VALUE fields (add the key + value one by one, ex: GOOGLE_CLIENT_ID as key and yourGoogleClientKey as value, then click the "Add" button)
 - You can now go back to your terminal and add/commit/push your project on the heroku git repo and go back to your browser to check if your heroku url app works
-- You should have a redirect_uri_mismatch error when going to https://yourherokuurl.herokuapp.com/auth/google dur to the "http" (and not https) redirection
+- You should have a redirect_uri_mismatch error when going to https://yourherokuurl.herokuapp.com/auth/google due to the "http" (and not https) redirection

 ### 7.4 - Fix the redirection issue